conversejs/pluggable.js/README.md

 # Introduction

-pluggable.js enables you to make your Javascript code pluggable while still keeping sensitive objects and data private through closures.
+pluggable.js lets you make your JS code pluggable while still keeping sensitive objects and data private through closures.

 It was originally written for [converse.js](https://conversejs.org), to provide